plausible/docs/docs/custom-pageview-props.md

 ---
-title: Send custom properties with pageviews to create custom metrics
+title: Custom properties for pageviews
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';